 OTHER PROVISIONS

 The effective date of the Contract is date of signature of the Contract by both contracting Parties.

-The Customer may set off any of its receivables against the Contractor in connection with this Contract unilaterally.
-The Contractor may not set off any of its receivables against the Customer in connection with this Contract other than by written agreement of the Parties.

 The waiver of a right to remedy a breach of any provision of the Contract, as well as other relevant contracts, shall not imply and not imply the waiver of any right to remedy any other breach of such provision of the Contract or any other provision, even if these are of the same nature.
 The non-exercise of a right shall not imply the waiver of same.